 The 2nd Tranche is released on submission of proposal in the prescribed format by the State and subject to fulfilment of all the prescribed conditions.
-The proposal can be submitted after a State/UTs/district (in case of Andaman & Nicobar and Goa) has utilized 60 percent of the total available funds.
-If the proposal for 2nd Tranche is submitted after 1st October, then the Audit Report and Audited UC of the previous financial year is also required.
+The proposal can be submitted after a State/ UTs has utilized 75 percent of the total available funds.
+If the proposal for 2nd Tranche is submitted after 30th September, then the Audit Report and Audited UC of the previous financial year is also required.
 Quantum of funds to be released as part of second tranche depends upon the performance of the State/UT.

-State/UT may revise district-wise and month-wise projections of the labour demand within approved LB with prior approval of Programme division head of the Ministry.
+State/UT may revise district-wise and month-wise projections of the Category wise (i.e. SC, ST and Other beneficiaries) labour demand within approved LB with prior approval of Programme division head of the Ministry.
 The 2nd Tranche entitlement of the State/UT will be based on revised projection.